MonishaCelestina/Assignment1/README.md

 - After submitting, a success message appears indicating that the form has beeen successfully submitted
 - The user's testimonial will then be displayed on the testimonial page.

+Navigation Bar

+- Click on every navigation including the logo to see if they all redirect you to another page
+- Minimize screen to see if the navbar is responsive and changes to fit mobile view

 Contact form

+- Go to Contact page
+- Try to submit the contact form without filling in the fields.
+- If you have successfully submitted the form, you will be redirected to another page.

+Testimonial Form

+- Click on leave a review that is located on the home page
+- Fill in the fields
+- Once submitted, the data you have inputed will be displayed on the testimonials page.

+Book Online Button

+- Try to input an email without the @.
+- Try to submit the empty form and verify that an error message about the required fields appears
+- Try to submit the form with all inputs valid and verify you get redirected to the testimonials page.

 **Media**
 The photos from this site were obtained from: